 14. Limitation of Liability.

 14.1.
-XCLAIM shall not be liable for indirect, incidental, special, exemplary, punitive or consequential damages, including lost profits, lost data, personal injury or property damage related to, in connection with, or otherwise resulting from any use of the Marketplace, or any other services provided under these Trading Terms, regardless of any breach or default by, or any negligence (either active, affirmative, sole or concurrent) of XCLAIM.
+Xclaim shall not be liable for any indirect, incidental, special, exemplary, punitive or consequential damages related to, in connection with, or otherwise resulting from any use of XCM, or any other Marketplace services regardless of any breach or default by, or any negligence (either active, affirmative, sole or concurrent) of Xclaim.

 14.2.
 You acknowledge and agree that XCLAIM will not be liable or responsible for any breach by a User of any Intellectual Property Rights or other rights held by a third party related to a Claim or Claim Trade.